TGDivy/TGDivy/README.md

 ## 💬🌞

-> Throw your heart over the bar and your body will follow. ~ Norman Vincent Peale
+> If what you're doing is not your passion, you have nothing to lose. ~ Celestine Chua

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )